What is the ICPBR?

 ideas and proposals they generate.

 Let us take an example, and that is, the outcomes of the Bee Protection Working Group at ICPBR Bee Protection Group Symposium in 2008, which can be downloaded here.

 Firstly, the sponsors of this meeting were:

-attended this meeting (that appeared to be called: ‘The Hazard of
+attended this meeting in Bucharest (called: ‘The Hazard of

 Pesticides to Bees’? – a list of delegates here (opens new window).